American Time Use Survey: Data

-From 2005–2010, the ATUS included questions relating to overnight trips.
+From 2005 to 2010, the ATUS included questions relating to overnight trips.
 In January 2011, the overnight trips questions were replaced by questions relating to eldercare.

+In the 2025 results, 35 percent of employed people did some or all of their work at home on days they worked, and 70 percent did some or all of their work at their workplace.
+Full-time employees averaged 8.1 hours of work on days they worked.
+On an average day, 81 percent of people performed household activities and spent about two hours on them.
+The Bureau of Labor Statistics cautioned that the suspension of survey operations from October 1 through November 12 during the 2025 federal government shutdown may have affected the annual estimates, and that the effect could not be quantified.

 Modules

 The ATUS sometimes includes special questions, called modules, at the end of the interview.
-The ATUS added an Eating & Health module from 2006–2008 and 2014–2016, a Well-Being Module in 2010, 2012, and 2013, and a Leave module, relating to workers' access to leave, in 2011.
+The ATUS added an Eating & Health module from 2006 to 2008 and 2014–2016, a Well-Being Module in 2010, 2012, and 2013, and a Leave module, relating to workers' access to leave, in 2011.

 Data uses

 ATUS data are used by the Bureau of Economic Analysis (BEA) to account for the value of household production, the Bureau of Transportation Statistics (BTS) in their Passenger Travel: Facts and Figures report, and the Economic Research Service (ERS) to examine how time use patterns of eating affect health.

 ATUS data have also been used to help research worker productivity, social isolation, and how working parents balance the activities in their lives.